 With headquarters in Santa Ana, California, and schools in various states, CCi provides job-oriented education and training in high-growth, high-technology areas of business and industry.
-The curricular focus is on allied health, business, and other programs that have been developed based on local employer needs.
-Students use modern equipment and facilities, similar to the kind they can expect to find on the job.
+The curricular focus is on allied health, business, and other programs based on local employer needs.
+Students use modern equipment and facilities similar to what kind they can expect to find on the job.
 CCi provides people entering or reentering today's competitive market with practical, skill-specific education vital to their success.

 Corinthian Colleges, Inc. is dedicated to providing education and training that meets the current needs of business and industry.
-Under CCi ownership, the School maintains its long-standing reputation for innovation and high-quality private education.
+Under CCi ownership, the school maintains its long-standing reputation for innovation and high-quality private education.